-According to Ben Eubanks of Upstart HR, a LinkedIn profile, for example, you can utilize the space to elaborate on key project roles, accomplishments, and other information that wouldn’t squeeze into a resume.
+According to Ben Eubanks of Upstart HR, you can utilize the space in your LinkedIn profile to elaborate on key project roles, accomplishments, and other information that wouldn’t squeeze into a resume.

 “It’s not going to make or break your job search,” Eubanks says, “but why not take the time to set it up for networking purposes and to entice potential employers down the line?”